timswims/ESK/README.md

 </details>

 ## 4. Upload Your Own Logs and Evaluate
-Now that you have successfuly uploaded sample data you can now upload your own data.
+Now that you have successfuly uploaded sample data you can now upload your own data inside of uploadMyLog.

 <details>
 <summary><b>Deploying uploadMyLog</b></summary>